FaizSaeed/Data-Science-Course/README.md

 ## Data Science Fall 2018

-The repository contains lectures, homeworks, jupyter notebooks, quizes and exams for course.
+**This repository contains lectures, homeworks, jupyter notebooks, quizes and exams for course.**

 Data science is an interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from data in various forms, both structured and unstructured[1].
 This course introduces methods for four key aspects of data science:
 * Data acquiring